Better understanding Conflict through Movement and Embodied practice

 Lets start with dancing together.

-The PUSH & PULL Workshop format uses non-verbal exercises embodying a deeper understanding of conflict and negotiation.
-The workshop is aimed at humanising the „other“.
-The goal is to relook at how we approach conflict?
-How can we create common ground?
-How can we see conflict as an opportunity?
-And how can we use our body and movement to better understand, in a creative way, the complexities involved in conflicts?
+The PUSH & PULL Workshop uses non-verbal exercises embodying a deeper understanding of conflicts and how they operate.
+Aimed at humanising the „other“, The goal is to relook at how we approach conflict and see it as an opportunity.
+And use our body and movement to better understand, in a creative way, the complexities involved.

 Testimonials of participants: